 Have you ever been so mad you think you might explode?
 Did you know you can squeeze it away?
 Whether you use a stress ball or not, try squeezing your fist, crinkling your toes, squishing your face, clenching your tummy, or flexing your shoulders.
 Hold for 10 seconds.
 Repeat this until you feel your body fully relax after the flex.
 After you are done, tell stress what it needs to hear: “Squeeze ya later!”

 This can be very effective when we are mad.
 Anger is largely a body-based feeling, so by tensing and squeezing our muscles, we can make it dissolve away.
 You are the boss, kid.
 Tell stress to take a hike!

 Grab your favorite writing utensil and a piece of paper and start writing whatever you want.
 Write aimlessly for 3-5 minutes or more if you need.
 It doesn’t matter if you write in a language that only you understand.
 After all, it’s just for you.

 Writing can be like washing our hands for our brains.
 It “cleanses” away the stuff we don’t want around.
 After you’ve written, ask yourself what you want to do with the paper.
 Store it and add to it later?
 Keep it under your pillow?
 Shred it into 100 pieces and throw it out?
 Your call, Writing Wizard.

-12. CHANGE THE CHANNEL: Sometimes being able to push a button to think of something new can really help us change where our brain is at.
+Sometimes being able to push a button to think of something new can really help us change the thoughts in our brain.
 Watching a mindfulness video, kittens frolicking, or a visual of a lava lamp on YouTube can help us calm down.
-Just make sure you pick something that soothes your body to calm after a trying feeling.
+Just make sure you pick something that soothes your body to a calm state after a trying feeling.

-This is a great option when you are allowed to use your device.
-Make sure you pick a “channel” that will bring laughs, smiles, or calmness so that you can feel refreshed after the technique.
+This is a great option when you are able to use an electronic device.
+Make sure you pick a “channel” that will bring laughs, smiles, or calmness so that you can feel refreshed after the exercise.